Viterbo University

 Viterbo University is a private Catholic university in La Crosse, Wisconsin, United States.
 Founded in 1890 by the Franciscan Sisters of Perpetual Adoration, Viterbo is home to three colleges with nine schools offering 48 academic programs at the associate, bachelor's, master's, and doctoral levels.

-Viterbo is one of 23 Franciscan colleges and universities in the United States, with 2,521 undergraduate and graduate students and over 23,000 alumni.
-As of 2020, Viterbo's endowment was a record $55.7 million.
+Viterbo is one of 23 Franciscan colleges and universities in the United States, with 1,904 undergraduate and graduate students and over 23,000 alumni.
 Viterbo is a member of the NAIA and the Chicagoland Collegiate Athletic Conference; its athletic teams are known as the V-Hawks.

 History

-In 1890, the Franciscan Sisters of Perpetual Adoration founded St. Rose Normal School to prepare religious sisters to teach in elementary schools.
+In 1890, the Franciscan Sisters of Perpetual Adoration founded "St. Rose Normal School" to prepare religious sisters to teach in elementary schools.
 College courses were later introduced in 1923 as Viterbo began laying the foundation to evolve into a four-year degree-granting institution.
-About 10 years later, the school developed a four-year college program, and by the 1931-32 school year became known as St. Rose Junior College with authorization from the University of Wisconsin–Madison.
+About 10 years later, the school developed a four-year college program, and by the 1931-32 school year became known as "St. Rose Junior College" with authorization from the University of Wisconsin–Madison.
 By 1939, it received approval as a four-year degree-granting institution for the preparation of teachers for elementary schools.
-Around this time, the school was renamed Viterbo College, reflecting its evolving and expanding educational offerings.
+Around this time, the school was renamed "Viterbo College", reflecting its evolving and expanding educational offerings.
 In 1940, Viterbo College held its first commencement exercises with certification from the State Department of Public Instruction.

 During the 1950s, Viterbo continued to expand its liberal arts offerings and in 1952 it received accreditation from the University of Wisconsin Committee on College Accreditation, becoming a four-year liberal arts college.
 Since 1954, Viterbo had been accredited by the North Central Association of Colleges and Secondary Schools.
 Today it is fully accredited by the Higher Learning Commission, among many other commissions and groups.

-On September 4, 2000, the college was renamed Viterbo University to reflect its growth into a comprehensive university with graduate and undergraduate offerings, including outreach programs.
+On September 4, 2000, the college was renamed "Viterbo University" to reflect its growth into a comprehensive university with graduate and undergraduate offerings, including outreach programs.
 In 2013, the university's first doctoral program was introduced, in nursing practice.